Welcome to Drakopoulos IVF Team

 Fertilization

-After ovulation, the sperm is collected from the partner and we proceed to fertilise the eggs.
+After oocyte retrieval, the sperm is collected from the partner and we proceed to fertilise the eggs.
 The fertilisation process is carried out either through classical IVF or through microfertilisation(ICSI).

 4